hyosung11/Launch-School/Courses/journal.md

 11:04 Reviewing the study guide and trying to pull out some code examples and feeling a little tired at the moment.

 16:20 Late afternoon sluggishness.
 I'm tired.
 I did deadlift 325 pounds twice in my training session.

+## 20220628 화요일

+09:47 I scheduled the interview for Thursday at 10:00 with Victor.
+I feel tired today, right now.
+I have to pee.
+Ugh.